jadedhound/shadowdark_campaign/content/misc/basics.md

 cover_image = "images/town-of-adventure.webp"
 +++

-If this is your first time playing **_Shadowdark RPG_** , it’s helpful to start with a premade character.
-Several adventurers are included with this book.

 ## Characters

 You decide your character’s actions and tell them to the referee, or Game Master